 - 1 T (15 grams) aloe vera

-- 15 drops each Frankincense and lavender therapeutic grade essential oils
+- 15 drops each of Frankincense and lavender therapeutic-grade essential oils

 - 6 drops of pomegranate seed oil (optional)